July 13, 2019

 KFC launched The Imposter Burger and sold out in only three days in what was supposed to be a month-long trial at selected restaurants in Bristol and London.

 "We know… it's unfair.
-Vegans have been cruelly denied the incredible taste of KFC up to now, which is why we've worked hard to perfect The Imposter – a vegan burger that the Colonel would be proud of," Victoria Robertson, Chief Vegetable Enthusiast at KFC UK & Ireland, said in a statement sent to Plant Based News.
+Vegans have been cruelly denied the incredible taste of KFC up to now, which is why we've worked hard to perfect The Imposter – a vegan burger that the Colonel would be proud of," said Victoria Robertson, Chief Vegetable Enthusiast at KFC UK & Ireland, in a statement sent to Plant Based News.

 "With such a phenomenal demand, we knew we had to stock up on KFC's first-ever vegan burger," she said of the re-launch.
 "We've loved sharing our iconic Original Recipe with vegans and veggies, and now even more fans will have the chance to try it," she said.